Bitblocks Price Tops $0.0007 (BBK)

-Bitblocks (CURRENCY:BBK) traded 3.1% higher against the U.S. dollar during the twenty-four hour period ending at 14:00 PM ET on January 24th.
-One Bitblocks coin can now be bought for approximately $0.0007 or 0.00000002 BTC on major cryptocurrency exchanges.
-Bitblocks has a market cap of $190,547.66 and approximately $32.00 worth of Bitblocks was traded on exchanges in the last 24 hours.
-During the last week, Bitblocks has traded 71.2% higher against the U.S. dollar.
+Bitblocks (CURRENCY:BBK) traded 1.7% higher against the US dollar during the 24 hour period ending at 13:00 PM ET on January 25th.
+Bitblocks has a market cap of $191,951.54 and approximately $40.00 worth of Bitblocks was traded on exchanges in the last 24 hours.
+One Bitblocks coin can currently be bought for about $0.0007 or 0.00000002 BTC on major exchanges.
+Over the last seven days, Bitblocks has traded 12.2% lower against the US dollar.

 - Redd (RDD) traded flat against the dollar and now trades at $0.0011 or 0.00000008 BTC.